 Confession #1: I’m not really all that into these movies featuring lascivious liaisons and explicit content but I did realize I had an excellent opportunity since I was rapidly becoming the big fish in this pond and since I had virtual carte blanche on what I produced, so long as there was ‘nudity’.
 You see, I absolutely love epic outdoor locations and deep wilderness and if I could make a living filming in these places I’d be the happiest guy on Earth.
 And since the “exotic” production world would let me shoot wherever I pleased… bingo… I’ll shoot beautiful women au natural in stunning, sublime natural locations!

-Confession #2: I had a huge step up on other shooters in the exotica world since I was not only a seasoned cinematographer, photographer and film director and I knew it, but I had spent my entire life exploring ghost towns and secret wilderness locations all over the American Southwest so I could deliver production value that this genre had never seen.
+Confession #2: I had a huge step up on other shooters in the exotica world since I was not only a seasoned cinematographer in Hollywood, photographer and film director and I knew it, but I had spent my entire life exploring ghost towns and secret wilderness locations all over the American Southwest so I could deliver production value that this genre had never seen.
 And I was already ultra-experienced in shooting 35mm film, 16mm film, broadcast video, and almost very format of still photography to date so I could keep my looks fresh and visually way ahead of the game.

 Okay… so even though I never set out to spend years shooting beautiful nude women running around in the great outdoors it just happened that way.
 I would use this basic formula in many varied forms and in a plethora of acquisition and delivery formats and this led to TV Shows, Home Video productions and Indie Feature Films which I created, produced, directed, shot and often edited for many years.
 Here’s what it led to in the form of a filmography: